Location

 Flight is moving unexpectedly fast and it's probably getting close to the time where we might define how we're going to work together.
 The standard options on the table today are fully-remote, hybrid (come into the office a few days a week), and in-person.
 Flight isn't any of these.
 We're remote(ish).

 When I was interviewing a very strong candidate yesterday I moved him to the next round on the spot (which I almost never do).
 The next step of the interview process, after the initial meet, is a take-home challenge.
 He asked "how soon do you want this?"
 I said, naturally, "I'm an 'as soon as you can get it to me' kind of guy."
 He said "Is tomorrow OK?
 My son wakes up from his nap in 30 minutes."
 I said "Of course.
 Family first, always."
+I mean that.

 Building Flight will be extremely challenging, and frankly we'll need as much in-person time as we can get, because we're tackling a very hard problem and nothing accelerates iteration like late nights in the office, where we have all functional teams working shoulder-to-shoulder to solve.